PlumpMath/monoidal-tables/docs/basics.rst

 Basic Usage
 ===========

-The general patter when using *Monoidal Tables* is that first you define what columns your table should contain.
+The general pattern when using *Monoidal Tables* is that first you define what columns your table should contain.
 Then you feed the table with data and obtain properly formatted output.